 161.12: The normative verb "shall" shall not appear in NOTE, which is an informative text.

+Editor[M]: Change the note to main body txt and change editing instruction as follows:

+“Insert the following note sentence at the end of subclause 12.1.2:

-167.9: The normative verb "shall" shall not appear in NOTE, which is an informative text.
+Note: The RSN operations in a 45MG BSS shall be the same with the RSN operations in a DMG BSS.”167.9: The normative verb "shall" shall not appear in NOTE, which is an informative text.

+Editor[M]: Change the sentence as follows:

+“NOTE—For RF power measurements performed over the air, the input level shall be is corrected to compensate for the antenna gain in the implementation….”

 285.58: The normative verb "shall" shall not appear in Annex AA, which is an informative text.

+Editor[M]: Remove shall here.

 286.30: The normative verb "shall" shall not appear in Annex AA, which is an informative text.

+Editor[M]: Change to “Generally, N should satifyies… ”

 286.31: The normative verb "shall" shall not appear in Annex AA, which is an informative text.

+Editor[M]: Change to “…, N should also satifyies… ”

 27.16: "will" can be used when stating future fact.
 For the sentence "It is set to 1 to indicate that an NDP will follow", it is not the case however.

+Editor[M] Change to “It is set to 1 to indicate that an NDP will follows; otherwise, it is set to 0.”

 158.32: Replace "will have after the switch" with "have after the switch".

+Editor[A].

 238.22: For this sentence "Each two consecutive generative complex constellation numbers will be transmitted …", it is not clear what "Each two" means and please replace "will be transmitted" with "are transmitted".

+Editor[M]: Change to “Each The two consecutive generative complex constellation numbers will be are transmitted …”

 148.55: "only" should apply to a condition, not to a verb.
 Replace "shall only schedule SPs or CBAPs with non-AP and non-PCP DMG STAs" with "shall schedule only SPs or CBAPs with non-AP and non-PCP DMG STAs".

+Editor[A].

 244.63: avoid using "… shall … only … ".
 Replace "The measurements shall occur only on the OFDM symbols" with other equivalent form.

-132.53: replace "which" with "that".
+Editor[M].
+Change to "The measurements shall occur only on the OFDM symbols and shall not occur on the other symbols.".132.53: replace "which" with "that".

+Editor[A].

 200.10: replace "which" with "that".

+Editor[A].

 211.20: replace "which" with "that".

+Editor[A].

 211.31: replace "which" with "that".

+Editor[A].

 211.36: replace "which" with "that".

+Editor[A].

-217.25: not appropriate use of "which".
+Editor[A]: Accept the following proposed replacements (16 to 66) in 2.9 (Use of verbs & problematic words.)217.25: not appropriate use of "which".
 Replace "The operations denoted by the dots line arrow and dots line boxes in the above two figures is optional which are applied for SC MIMO mode transmission" with "The operations denoted by the dot line arrows and dot line boxed in the above two figures are optional, and are applied for SC MIMO mode transmission".

 218.45: replace "which" with "that".